 Fortunately, the main trails in Rocky are still moderately traveled in the winter, so as long as you’re not the first person up after a storm you should have footprints to follow.
 We also always bring along a trail map, and I have the COTREX app downloaded on my phone, which is a free Colorado hiking app that GPS tracks you even when you’re out of phone service range (just make sure to download the appropriate section of the map first).
 Every few minutes, I’d pull out my phone and double check the GPS, and we managed to stay on the trail.

-From the Bear Lake trailhead, begin by following signs towards Nymph and Dream Lakes (see this post for more info on that hike).
+From the Bear Lake trailhead, begin by following signs toward Nymph and Dream Lakes (see this post for more info on that hike).
 Just prior to your arrival at Dream Lake, you’ll come across the trail split for Lake Haiyaha.
-Be aware that the sign will probably be buried in the winter.
+Beware that the sign will probably be buried in the winter.

 The trail to Lake Haiyaha climbs the hill immediately south of Dream Lake in a set of steep switchbacks.
 In the summer, this section of the trail was no problem.
 In the winter, the steepness of the hillside combined with the softness of the snow was slightly problematic.
 We were on snowshoes, and you’ll need them in the winter.
 This section of trail is much less travelled than the path up to Dream Lake.
 Even so, we kept sinking in and sliding down the hill with every step.
 This is a pretty steep trail, and once it rounds the corner out of the Dream Lake valley, the exposure becomes much greater.
-Even with snowshoes, this was a slippery trek.
+In the aftermath, I’ve learned that the alternate option from Glacier Gorge is a much easier and safer route in the winter.

 The trail loops out and around into the Chaos Creek drainage.
 It’s about 1 mile (1.6 km) from Dream Lake to Lake Haiyaha, but it was slow going in the winter so it felt much longer.
 At one point, we ended up at a dead end; the loosely packed trail came to an abrupt halt and there wasn’t any obvious path for continuation, despite the fact that my GPS showed us pretty much on track.
 Rather than attempt to climb through branches and brush with snowshoes on our feet, we turned and headed straight down to the creek, which we then followed up to the frozen lake.
 It wasn’t the correct trail, but it did get us there.